Sabina Sciubba: Stage persona

-One month after the premiere, Covid Lockdown stops the world in its tracks.
+One month after the premiere, COVID lockdowns stopped the world in its tracks.

+Film music

-Sabina has composed musical scores for a number of films, including The Party's Over (with Philip Seymour Hoffman) and Forty Shades of Blue, Jimmy in Saigon amongst others.
+Sabina has composed musical scores for a number of films and television, including The Party's Over (with Philip Seymour Hoffman), Forty Shades of Blue, and Jimmy in Saigon, among others.

-On January 25, 2020, Sciubba premieres her new project "Force Majeure", a crossover between music performance and stage art, performing in a Theatre in Florence, Italy, alongside other musicians, and most notably her shadow (alias Daelen Cory).
-Her second solo record "Force Majeure", due for release on March 21, 2020, is pushed back because of the COVID-19 emergency, but Sciubba decides to self-release the record on her website, stating: "I named the project Force Majeure since 2018.
-The fact that the release date happened to be during a major event of Force Majeure, made me feel like it was the perfect time to release it regardless, at least to my closest fans."

 Acting

+Sciubba acted in the german TV series "[Marienhof] in three seasons in her youth.
+She thereafter did Cameos in several productions, including Louis Garrel's "Petit Tailleur" amongst others.

-From 2016 until 2019, Sciubba plays a recurring character, Penelope, alongside Zach Galifianakis in the television comedy series Baskets on FX.
+From 2016 until 2019, Sciubba played a recurring character, Penelope, alongside Zach Galifianakis in the television comedy series Baskets on FX.

 Video work

 Sabina released a self-produced video for her single 'Toujours' in 2013.

 She also made a series of short animated films, which she named Minifilms, which are political comments on human behaviour.

 In early April 2014, renowned British artist Oliver Clegg created a video for and with Sabina for the single 'Viva l'amour'.

 The video consists of thousands of hand-drawn images of Sabina.